vlada-rozova/pifir/README.md

 File overview:
 * The folder "reports" contains the original de-identified reports in the .txt file format.
-* The folder "annotations" contains brat annotation files in the .ann file format.
+* The folder "annotations" contains brat annotation files in the .ann and .txt file formats.
 * The file "annotation.conf" is a configuration file for brat that defines concept categories and relations.
 * The file "pilfer_metadata.csv" contains identifiers and a suggestion on how the data should be split for testing and validation.